 Full and Open Competition – GSA eBuy is used when the procurement exceeds the Simplified Acquisition Threshold.
 This gives the procurement officer the ability to limit the sources for the procurement to GSA Schedule Holders.
 This is an advantage because these prospective suppliers have been previously vetted by the GSA.
 The federal buyer must receive at least three responses to the eBuy request and have justification for a best value determination.

 GSA Advantage is an online government website in which federal buyers go and purchase service and services.
-This government sales website is for GSA Schedule Holders only and is widely used by federal buyers to conduct market research.
+This government sales website is for GSA Schedule holders only and is widely used by federal buyers to conduct market research.
 The site has over 7 million products and services listed.

-There are several factors that determine the amount to time it takes to obtain a GSA schedule.
-Once you have submitted all of your documents for approval to the GSA.GSA then goes thru a multi-step approval process.
+There are several factors that determine the amount to time it takes to obtain a GSA Schedule.
+Once you have submitted all of your documents for approval to the GSA, GSA then goes through a multi-step approval process.
 The review time will vary depending on which GSA Schedule you are pursuing.
-Review times range from approximately three to four months for the IT Schedule to six months or more for the Furniture and Security Schedules.
-The GSA has recently introduced a process whereby if the firm needs the schedule for an agency to make a purchase the schedule can go through an expedited process which usually takes around one month.
+Review times range from approximately 3 to 4 months for the IT Schedule to 6 months or more for the Furniture and Security Schedules.
+The GSA has recently introduced a process whereby if the firm needs the schedule for an agency to make a purchase the schedule can go through an expedited process which usually takes around 4 weeks.

-The Industrial Funding Fee (IFF) is a mandatory quarterly management fee that is paid by agencies purchasing through GSA schedule holders.
-The schedule holders collect the fee and remit it to GSA on a quarterly basis The IFF supports the GSA branch that negotiates all GSA Schedules.
+The Industrial Funding Fee (IFF) is a mandatory quarterly management fee that is paid by agencies purchasing through GSA Schedule holders.
+The schedule holders collect the fee and remit it to GSA on a quarterly basis.
+The IFF supports the GSA branch that negotiates all GSA Schedules.
 This fee is .0075 of sales.

-MFC is a contractual agreement between the federal government and GSA schedule holders that guarantees the federal government to receive the best price the firm is offering.
+MFC is a contractual agreement between the federal government and GSA Schedule holders that guarantees the federal government to receive the best price the firm is offering.

-As part of your agreement as a GSA schedule holder you offer the federal government your firm’s Most Favored Pricing.
-If your firm’s pricing changes you have 30 days from the price change to notify the GSA.
+As part of your agreement as a GSA Schedule holder, you offer the federal government your firm’s Most Favored Pricing.
+If your firm’s pricing changes, you have 30 days from the price change to notify the GSA.

-80% of GSA Schedule Holders are small businesses, 36% of sales are from small business
+80% of GSA Schedule holders are small businesses, 36% of sales are from small business

-In order to maintain your GSA schedule your firm must have $25,000 in GSA sales in the first 24 months and $25,000 each following year.
+In order to maintain your GSA Schedule your firm must have $25,000 in GSA sales in the first 24 months and $25,000 each following year.

-FAR requires federal buyers to review the price list of at least three schedule contractors if the purchase exceeds the micro-purchase threshold of $3,500.
+FAR requires federal buyers to review the price list of at least three Schedule contractors if the purchase exceeds the micro-purchase threshold of $3,500.

-A GSA schedule contractor team arrangement (CTA) is an agreement between two or more GSA schedule contract holders who choose to work together to meet agency requirements.
+A GSA Schedule contractor team arrangement (CTA) is an agreement between two or more GSA Schedule Contract holders who choose to work together to meet agency requirements.
 This written document will outline the roles and responsibilities of each of the team’s members.

-No, In a CTA all members of the team are equal parties in the contract, whereas in a Prime contractor/subcontractor arrangement the prime is responsible for the contract and all aspects of it.
+No, in a CTA all members of the team are equal parties in the contract, whereas in a prime contractor/subcontractor arrangement the prime is responsible for the contract and all aspects of it.

-The Government is obligated to purchase under each resultant contract a guaranteed minimum of $2,500 during the contract term.
-But more importantly a GSA Schedule Contract provides your firm with a hunting license in which to obtain federal business.
+The government is obligated to purchase under each resultant contract a guaranteed minimum of $2,500 during the contract term.
+But, more importantly, a GSA Schedule Contract provides your firm with a hunting license in which to obtain federal business.
 A firm should consider developing a federal marketing plan in order to take full advantage of its GSA Schedule opportunities.